 Intent

-To encourage original thinking and work that expresses or demonstrates students’ feelings and thoughts concerning issues of diversity, equity, and inclusion on the Blackburn College campus.
+To encourage original thinking and work that expresses or demonstrates students’ feelings and thoughts concerning diversity, equity, and inclusion issues on the Blackburn College campus.

 Eligibility